SchrodingerZhu/area-exam-survey/writing/main.typ

 == Seamless Interpolation

 Let's take a look at a "side effect" of Rc-based reuse analysis.
 Linearity provides a way to hide side effects in functional programming @linear.
-In the case of Rc-based runtime, one can directly operate on imperative data structures with almost no extra abstraction.
-Consider the following code:
+In the context of an Rc-based runtime, this approach enables direct manipulation of imperative data structures with minimal additional abstraction.
+This is illustrated with the following examples:
 ```rust
 // In Rust
 extern "rust" fn Vec::push<T>(mut v : Rc<Vec<T>>, t: T) : Rc<Vec<T>> {